VerifyTests/DiffEngine/docs/mdsource/diff-tool.source.md

 Behavior depends on if an [EmptyFiles](https://github.com/SimonCropp/EmptyFiles) can be found matching the current extension.

- * If an EmptyFiles can be found matching the current extension, then the tool will be launch to compare the input to that empty file.
+ * If an EmptyFiles can be found matching the current extension, then the tool will be launched to compare the input to that empty file.
  * If no EmptyFiles can be found no tool will be launched.

 ## Detected difference behavior

-Behavior when a difference is detected between the input an existing current verified file.
+Behavior when a difference is detected between the input and an existing current verified file.

 ### Not Running